awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

     --role-arn arn:aws:iam::account ID:role/role name
    ```

 1. Creating an index can take some time\.
-Use the index ID returned by `create-index` with the following command to check the state of your index\.
+To check the state of your index, Use the index ID returned by `create-index` with the following command\.
 When the status of the index is `ACTIVE`, your index is ready to use\.

    ```
    aws kendra describe-index \